mirbyte/Text-List-Tools/README.md

 # Text-List-Tools
-_The script crashes if there's no .txt files in the current directory_
+*_The script crashes if there's no .txt files in the current directory_*
 ## List Cleaner
 Removes all numbers, dots and spaces while maintaining the row structure.
-It will crash if there's no text files found.

 ## Passwd List Generator